The Roberts Family

 rider (when the event was still open to women).

 She rode bareback at all the big rodeos of her day including Cheyenne and Madison Square Garden.
 She won the women's bronc riding in 1940 at Cheyenne, Wyoming.
 Margie (Hart), who died of cancer on April 23, 1982, is recognized as the champion cowgirl she was . . . she's in the National Cowgirl Hall of Fame in Fort Worth, Texas (inducted in 1987).
+Margie was inducted into the Kansas Cowboy Hall of Fame in 2017.
 Margie had no children.

 The second was Ken, a three time World Champion Bull Rider - and younger brother Gerald's idol.
 Ken was born January 22, 1918 in Council Grove, Kansas.
 Ken credited older sister, Margie, for leading him and Gerald into rodeo.
 Ken was World Champion Bull Rider 1943, 1944 and 1945.
+Ken was an original inductee in the Cowboy Hall of Fame and an inductee in the Pro Rodeo Hall of Fame.
 Ken died in Strong City, Kansas on September 12, 1975.
 (Read more about Ken at the bottom of the Rodeo Days page).
 Ken had 4 daughters: Betty, Nancy, Ann Charlene & Patty.

 The fourth child, Howard, who did a little rodeoing, mostly stayed on the family farm to tend to the rodeo stock.
 He and his wife, Connie, made Strong City, Kansas their home.
 Howard and Connie had four daughters Terri, Jerri, Carole & Jill and one son, Robin.